 Indoor Cat Door

 Cat Litter Box Furniture

 End Table or Night Stand

-There are actually pieces of small furniture that could double as a concealment for a cat litter box or your feline’s sleeping quarters.
-I was excited to see several RVers use this as an option for their kitties.
-Because this doesn’t involve modifying anything in your RV, nightstands and small cabinet-type end tables are perfect for smaller cat boxes.
+There are actually pieces of furniture that could double as great concealment for a cat litter box or even your feline’s sleeping quarters.

-But, did you know that there are also manufacturers out there that actually make prescribed cat box furniture!?
-But, be conscious of how much they weigh.
-Remember, you need to keep in mind of your RV GVWR.
+But, did you know that there are also furniture manufacturers actually make cat box furniture?

 Check out these adorable litter box cabinets below.
 Click on each for size, weight and details.